From fanboy to beating the favourite: Singapore's badminton sensation is just getting started

 For although Lin's shot would be a killer blow against most opponents, Singapore's Loh Kean Yew is on the other side of the net.

 He flicks his return.
-The shuttlecock drops, the crowd roar, the commentators shout their disbelief and Kean Yew pumps his fist.
+The shuttlecock drops, the crowd roars, the commentators shout their disbelief and Kean Yew pumps his fist.

 Three years ago, Kean Yew would have considered himself lucky to have snapped a photo with Lin, let alone shared the same court.